kevilue/DHBW-Typst-Template/content/chapter2.typ

   ```,
   kind: "listing",
   supplement: "Listing",
-  caption: [Implementation of the Example Class in the Dart language]
+  caption: [Implementation of an Example Class in the Dart language]
 ) <exampleclass>

 @exampleclass shows the usage of Listings in this template.